tpb1908/CWDoc/doc_gen.md

                     <li>Date that the issue was opened</li>
                     <li> User(s) assigned to the issue </li>
                     <li> Labels added to the issue </li>
-                    <li> Display the list of events which have occured on the issue
+                    <li> Display the list of events which have occurred on the issue
                         <ol type="1">
                             <li> Closed - When the issue was closed, and the commit if it was closed from a commit message </li>
                             <li> Reopened- When the issue was re-opened, and by whom </li>